Baked Brie appetizer is a go-to appetizer for any occasion!

 Entertaining can be hectic, so any shortcuts are always welcome!
 If you want to make baked brie in advance, you can prep and assemble your brie and place it unwrapped in the fridge for 1-2 days.

 Note: if you are prepping in advance add the jam and nuts just before baking.
 When ready, take it out of the fridge and bake it right away.
 You can also freeze prepped brie (again without the jam) for up to a month if sealed tightly.
 However, you cannot freeze already baked brie.

 Can Baked Brie Be Reheated?

 Yes, baked brie can be reheated.
 Place your brie on a baking dish and reheat on the lowest oven setting for 20 minutes or until the outer layer is crisp again.
-Serve the brie as you like.
-I like to serve my brie with an assortment of sturdy crackers and toasted bread rounds.
 This is appetizer is always a hit!

 - 1 tube crescent rolls

 - ⅓ cup fig jam